 The Fund's Board of Directors approves maximum amounts payable under grants as a part of an annual budgeting process.
-Grant payments made by the Fund under various program initiatives totaled \$1,570,407 and \$1,586,968 as of December 31, 2023 and 2022, respectively.
+Grant payments made by the Fund under various program initiatives totaled \$2,001,376 and \$1,570,407 for the years ended December 31, 2024 and 2023, respectively.
 These grant payments are included in program grants and related costs on the statements of functional expenses.

 Grants authorized but unpaid at year-end are reported as liabilities.
 Conditional grant commitments are recorded as liabilities only when the conditions on which they depend are substantially met.
-Grants with unmet conditions, as established at the time of the grant approval, totaled \$843,721 as of December 31, 2023.
-The full amount is scheduled to be paid in 2024, provided all conditions are met.
+Grants with unmet conditions, as established at the time of the grant approval, totaled \$938,809 as of December 31, 2024.
+The full amount is scheduled to be paid in 2025, provided all conditions are met.

-Grants with unmet conditions, as established at the time of the grant approval, totaled \$613,874 as of December 31, 2022. \$490,266 was paid in 2023; \$-0- is scheduled to be paid in 2024; and \$123,608 will not be paid because conditions were not met, or costs were less than originally anticipated.
+Grants with unmet conditions, as established at the time of the grant approval, totaled \$843,821 as of December 31, 2023.
+Of that amount, \$755,627 was paid in 2024; \$16,250 is scheduled to be paid in 2025; and \$71,845 will not be paid because conditions were not met, or costs were less than originally anticipated.